-Dr. Heidi has appeared on the ABC television show 20/20, has been interviewed by numerous media outlets, and has been on hundreds of radio shows and quoted in dozens of media publications, including: the Metro World News, Washington Post, Time Magazine, Money Magazine, and New York Daily News.
+Dr. Heidi has appeared on the ABC television show 20/20, has been interviewed by numerous media outlets, and has been on hundreds of radio shows and quoted in dozens of media publications, including: The Metro World News, Washington Post, Time Magazine, Money Magazine, and New York Daily News.
 She is also the author of numerous articles and academic book chapters.

 Dr. Heidi is an award winning author, and has co-authored eight books, including the President’s Award Winner, Real Men Do Cry; A Quarterbacks Inspiring Story of Tackling Depression & Surviving Suicide Loss, the eLit Gold award winner, Finding Hope After Loss; Spouse Loss; Fresh Grief; Inspirational Stories for Handling the Holidays After Loss; Hope for Grieving Parents; Teen Grief Relief: Parenting with Understanding Support and Guidance; and Signs and Hope From Heaven.
-She also writes an advice column for The Compassionate Friends Magazine & blogs for the Huffington Post.

 For ten years, Dr. Heidi was a principal investigator on a clinical research team with the FDNY-Columbia University Family Guidance Program, studying traumatic loss over time in families who lost firefighters in the World Trade Center.